 References to this policy will be included in documentation provided to all team officials that represent (Organisation).

+RECORD KEEPING

+(Organisation) will retain records of reports of child abuse and complaints about child safety.

+In maintaining records of reports about child safety, (Organisation) will maintain confidentiality and privacy for children and families in accordance with legislation.

+(Organisation) will appropriately note identified risks to child safety through the record keeping process and will incorporate those into its risk management plan.

 REVIEW PROCESS

 This policy will be reviewed by the (Organisation) Board on a (insert frequency i.e. annual, biennial) basis.